RobinLinus/coins-legacy/notes/succinct-fullnode.md

 The following are order-of-magnitude estimates regarding ideas to compress bitcoin's blockchain for light nodes.

+We assume Bitcoin's blockchain currently has `70 000 000 UTXOs` and `615 000 blocks`.

 ## Headers Chain
 The raw size of the headers chain is `block_height * 80 bytes`.
 As of today this is about `615000 blocks * 80 bytes ~ 49.2 MB`.
-A headers are not random data, but compressable with a factor of about `1.77` ([see Headergolf](https://github.com/alecalve/headergolf)).
+Headers are not random data, but compressable with a factor of about `1.77` ([see Headergolf](https://github.com/alecalve/headergolf)).
 This compresses the current chain down to `27 MB`.

 ## UTXO Set